 - Prune back secondary branches that have born fruit, ensuring that about 3 to 4 eyes remain for future budding.

-In summer, it also makes sense to prune your kiwi.
-The ideal timing is generally July, when fruits have appeared but aren’t yet much larger than cherries.
+In summer, it also makes sense to prune your kiwi to guide its prolific growth.
+The ideal timing is generally July, when fruits aren’t yet much larger than cherries.

 - On each new shoot, keep only 4 or 5 buds to increase fruit formation.

-Here are our video tips on how to prune a kiwi vine correctly:
+Video tips on how to prune a kiwi vine:

 Smart tip about kiwi